open-socialism/open-socialism-site/why-create-a-new-system.md

 Firstly, there is amazing technology available that can allow for totally new ways of organizing people.
 For example though technology a referendum could be a trivial matter to run.
 Society could be run by every decision being voted on by anyone in the population who wants to.
 That would be an extreme democracy!
 The point is that so much is possible now and at the very least it is worth considering options that weren't available 300 years ago when DC started.

 Secondly, business and more specifically technology companies have advanced methods of organizing people and making decisions.
 These techniques have proven to be highly sophisticated and productive.
 This is a lot of the reason why companies like Google are so effective.
 [This video goes into a bunch of these practices used at Spotify without too much technobabble](https://labs.spotify.com/2014/03/27/spotify-engineering-culture-part-1/){:target="blank"}.
 Additionally, free software, known as 'Open Source' which is created by remote volunteers has created the [open source model](https://en.wikipedia.org/wiki/Open-source_model){:target="blank"} for managing teams which is also highly advanced and productive.

+This open source model can also be used to develop an alternative to DC very effectively as well.

 We have the technology and the knowledge to make ambitious new systems for managing people and society.
 So let's do it!